 Updated on May 16, 2018.
-Medical content reviewed by Dr. Richard Koffler, MD, Board Certified Physiatrist
+Medical content reviewed by Dr. Joseph Rosado, MD, M.B.A, Chief Medical Officer

 With medical marijuana regulations still in development, understanding how to medicate legally in Ireland is more important than ever.
 While Ireland doesn’t yet have a formal medicinal cannabis program, patients still can get and use legal medication.

 Certain patients can use medical marijuana if they have a license received directly from the Health Minister’s office.
 The Misuse of Drugs Regulations 2017 lets patients work with their doctors to appeal to the government for the use of substances like cannabis and opiates.

 The method that the patient uses medical marijuana is determined by the physician and Health Minister.
 A license issued to a patient experiencing chronic pain only permitted marijuana teas and vaping, expressly forbidding smoking.
 We have yet to see if that will become a policy in the country’s upcoming medicinal cannabis program.

 Health Minister Simon Harris expressed support of a medical marijuana program in 2017, but he has few updates over a year later.
 The future program may be based on the Cannabis for Medicinal Use Regulation Bill 2016, which was brought up for discussion most recently in November 2017.

 While officials will likely propose changes, the current state of the bill establishes regulations for medicinal cannabis sales, licensing and research.
 The patient would get certification from a certified medical practitioner using a form approved by the proposed Cannabis Regulation Authority.

 Recreational marijuana is completely banned in Ireland under the Misuse of Drugs Act 1977.
 The act bases possession penalties on whether the offender has marijuana for personal use.
 It gives personal possession more lenience than possession with the intent to sell or traffic.